Takes one parameter, ServerLogText

-Moxie.Build Keeps it Simple Using a fully integrated stack, its powerful design eliminates barriers to getting things done.
-One stack, one app, from one company.
+Moxie.Build Keeps it Simple The full stack in one app, delivered by one company.
 Coding with the MOX server side scripting language is concise, well structured, and keeps your focus on the data.
 Use Moxie.Build in your company to pull together resources, centralize data, customize business workflows, and act as a highly accessible web portal for staff and customers alike.

 Takes one parameter, Name

 Takes 10 parameters, FieldBase, From, To, Subject, Body, bMerge, AttachName, AttachPath, Slow, IfLenFld

 Takes one parameter, Status